marykolbas/playful-plants/design-plan/design-journey.md

 > **Hint: You probably need a table for "entries", `tags`, `"entry"_tags`** (stores relationship between entries and tags), and a `users` tables.
 > **Hint: For foreign keys, use the singular name of the table + _id.** For example: `image_id` and `tag_id` for the `image_tags` (tags for each image) table.

+//these field names are long, but in my code I will have to shorten the HTTP parameter versions of them for URL purposes

 Table: plants

 - id: INTEGER {PK, U, NN, AI},